brkugrl/STYLE4Rec/README.md

 For any questions or collaborations, please contact:
 - **Berke Ugurlu**
-  Email: berke.ugurlu@example.com
+  Email: brkugrl96@gmail.com

 ---

 This repository is dedicated to sharing insights from the research paper.
-No source code is provided here.
+No source code is provided here due to the NDA signed between AviviD.ai and the Interdisciplinary Data Science & Signal Processing Lab of National Taiwan University.